 Using a wet cloth, wipe the exterior of the smoker down.
-You can use a mild detergent to make sure that you remove all the small dirt and debris.
+I usually use my mild detergent to make sure that you remove all the small dirt and debris.

 You will also need to wipe the interior of the smoker down with the same solution.
-You can use a sponge but make sure not to scratch the surface of the smoker.
+I use my soft sponge but make sure not to scratch the surface of the smoker.

 Wash the smoker with water but do not splash it to prevent the water from getting into the electrical components of the smoker.

 You can wash it down by using another cloth or sponge and wiping the areas you have wiped with the detergent.

 This way, you will not leave any chemicals that might be harmful when burnt.